-They found that the benefits of dietary fiber and yogurt were not significant in black and Asian populations and they believed that might be due to smaller sample sizes of these population.
+They found that the benefits of dietary fiber and yogurt were not significant in black and Asian populations and they believed that might be due to smaller sample sizes of these populations.

-Although the relationship between gut health and lung health is becoming clearer yet more work is needed to fill in the details.
+Although the relationship between gut health & lung health is becoming clearer yet more work is needed to fill in the details.
 Delving deep into the role of nutrition in chronic diseases is difficult for various reasons.
-Still there is more research needed in this field to come to the conclusion if there is a direct link between diet and lung cancer especially in context of prebiotic and probiotics.
+Still, there is more research needed in this field to come to the conclusion if there is a direct link between diet and lung cancer especially in the context of prebiotics and probiotics.

 Do you agree that there is a link between Diet And Lung Cancer?